Internal Medicine and Emergency Medicine Update for Primary Care

 Objectives: 1) Identify common rashes encountered in primary care 2) Review approaches to the treatment of common rashes 3) Discuss recommendations regarding referrals to dermatology

-Ophthalmologic Issues for the Primary Care Physician
+Ophthalmologic Issues for the Primary Care Provider

 Objectives: 1) Review basic eye anatomy 2) Review common ophthalmologic problems seen in primary care, such as eyelid disorders and red eye 3) Consider when an ophthalmology referral is needed and when it is urgent